National Infantry Museum

 Until April 2008, the museum was housed in the former Fort Benning Post Hospital.
-Space and conditions for the museum’s collection was inadequate.
+Space and conditions for the museum’s collection were inadequate.
 In 1998, the 501(c)(3) National Infantry Foundation was formed to plan, raise funds for and to operate a new museum.
 The National Infantry Museum Foundation has since formed a formal partnership with the Army to manage the facility and its contents.
 The National Infantry Museum does not receive federal, state or city funding.
 Through its lease agreement with the National Infantry Museum Foundation, the Army reimburses the foundation for approximately 30 percent of the museum’s annual operating expenses.
 There is no admission fee.
 The museum relies on donations, memberships and revenue-generating attractions such as the Giant Screen Theater, DownRange simulators, Fife and Drum Restaurant, Soldier Store and event rentals to cover operating expenses.

 The museum is located on a 155-acre campus adjacent to Fort Benning.
 The campus includes Inouye Field, sprinkled with soil from the battlegrounds of Yorktown, Antietam, Soissons, Normandy, Corregidor, Korea, Vietnam, Iraq, and Afghanistan, and a 2,100-seat stadium which hosts graduations of Army trainees.
 The graduations are open to the public.

 World War II Company Street is a collection of seven buildings constructed at Fort Benning from 1940–1942.
 They have been refurbished as they were in the 1940s and are open for tours on weekends & by special arrangement.
 The buildings include a chapel, barracks, mess hall, orderly room, supply room, and the sleeping quarters and headquarters building used by Gen. George Patton while he commanded the 2nd Armored Division at Fort Benning prior to his deployment to North Africa in 1942.

 The Vietnam Memorial Plaza contains a ¾-scale replica of the Vietnam Wall on the Mall in Washington, D.C.

 The Global War on Terrorism Memorial, dedicated in October 2017, includes the names of more than 7,000 Soldiers, Sailors, Airmen and Marines killed in action since 9/11.
 A 13-foot steel beam pulled from the wreckage of the World Trade Center and donated to the museum by New York City firefighters is featured in the design of the memorial.

+A Korean War Memorial, featuring four larger-than-life bronze statues, was dedicated in 2024.
+The memorial is located at the end of the Corridor of Valor and Sacrifice, just off of Heritage Walk.

 The museum received a Thea Award for excellence from the Themed Entertainment Association in 2011, USA Today’s 2016, 2020 and 2021 Readers’ Choice Award for Best Free Museum, and TripAdvisor’s Hall of Fame recognition for continued excellence.